oryxlabs/PolarDNS/docs/catalogue/general-features.md

 ;; MSG SIZE  rcvd: 689
 ```
 ### Single A record with arbitrary byte (afuzz1)
-Respond with A record containing arbitrary byte in the middle.
+Respond with A record containing arbitrary byte in the middle of the name in the ANSWER section, essentially giving an incorrect answer.

 <table>
 <tr><td>format:</td><td>afuzz1.&lt;BYTE-0-255>.yourdomain.com</td></tr>